Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-What is a double exposure?
+What is double exposure?

 History.
 From chance to art